timotejroiko/tiny-discord/docs/WebsocketShard.md

 ### close

-Emitted when the shard disconnects.
+Emitted when the shard disconnects with an unresumable close code and will not reconnect.
 The error message will contain the close code and reason if available.
-Invalidated sessions must be handled here to account for identify rate limits.
-Other close codes may be caused by issues that require fixing, therefore they should be checked before reconnecting to prevent spamming the api.
+Unresumable close codes may be caused by issues that require fixing, therefore they should be checked and fixed before reconnecting to prevent spamming the api.

+To log other types of disconnections and reconnections use the debug event.

 |parameter|type|description|
 |-|-|-|